-Through partnerships with public schools and social-service agencies, the Honolulu Museum of Art’s after-school outreach program Art to Go sends qualified artist instructors and supplies to sites, such as public elementary schools, throughout the islands.
+Through partnerships with public schools and social-service agencies, the Art to Go after-school outreach program sends qualified artist instructors and supplies to sites, such as public elementary schools, throughout the islands—for free.
 Art to Go stimulates creativity, introduces artistic technique, bolsters self-esteem and confidence, strengthens problem-solving skills and promotes positive leisure activities in a safe environment for Hawai‘i’s youth and underserved communities.

 A typical Art to Go group meets once a week after school for 12 weeks.
 Students experiment with different media, art techniques and learn art history.
 The program culminates with an exhibition of student artwork at the school or community center, allowing students to share their creations with family and friends.

 Bring Art to Go to your school